 But it hasn't always been smooth sailing for Glen.
-In 2009, a serious motorcycle accident left him with a fractured spine and unable to continue his employment in the Mount Isa mines.
+A serious accident left him with a fractured spine and unable to continue his employment in the Mount Isa mines.

-Glen decided to take matters into his own hands, designing three simulation rigs to teach students practical skills in the classroom.
+So Glen decided to take matters into his own hands, designing three simulation rigs to teach students practical skills in the classroom.
 Successfully managing to secure industry donations he then built the rigs in his spare time.

 The rigs focus on the measurement and control of physical variables in manufacturing, refining and treatment plants.
 The technology then simulates tank levels and flow in pipes which are controlled by a computer.
 The rigs also allow new technologies to be retro-fitted over time to ensure that training can continue to be updated.
-Their portability also allows for flexibility to meet student and employer needs onsite.
+Their portability allows for flexibility to meet student and employer needs onsite.